jozsef-k/nbgutils/README.md

 directory for every submission with a student ID found in the gradebook.
 Unidentified notebooks will be reported as error for manual intervention.
 The target notebooks will be renamed to match the assignment notebook name as declared in nbgrader.
-Existing folders/notebooks will be overwritted in case they already existed.
+Existing folders/notebooks will be overwritten in case they already existed.

 The script also creates and maintains an auxiliary table **moodle_part_student** in gradebook.db which will contain the (assignment_id, student_id, participant_id) triplets for later use